Super02/Rick-Rollback/README.md

+# Discontinued

+This project is discontinued as it will be merged with the extension [AntiRickRoll](https://github.com/dnorhoj/AntiRickRoll).
+The new project has support for Chrome and Firefox as well as a RickRoll reporting system.

 # Rick-Rollback

 Rick Rollback is an extension that is made for chrome and blocks all attempted rick rolls.
 You are able to see an example video here: https://youtu.be/89UxuY0elIo

 ## Installing